 AmpliFi HD: Cool, unique design

 The AmpliFi HD is quite different from other Wi-Fi systems.
 Instead of three identical hardware pieces, it includes a router and two identical mesh points.
-Both are unique in their own way.
+Both the router and the mesh points are unique in their own way.

 A cute router with a touchscreen

 The router is a medium-size cubic box — measuring almost 4 inches on each side — with a large touchscreen that you can use to set up quickly.
 The screen also has multiple pages that display helpful information about your network.